Quick Start

 ## Disclaimer

-This project is for learning and research purposes only and should not be used for commercial or illegal purposes.
-The user is solely responsible for any consequences arising from the use of this project.
+This project is for learning and research purposes only.
+Please do not use it for commercial or illegal purposes.
+The user assumes all consequences of using this project.

 Connection Info